yanzhang111/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

-When the Boss health reaches 0, the Boss will die and stop attacking.
+1.When the Boss health reaches 0, the Boss will die and stop attacking.
 Then, an item will appear at the Boss’s death position.
 The player can pick up the item by touching it.

-Test: Run the game and defeat the Boss.
+2.Test: Run the game and defeat the Boss.
 Check if the Console shows “Boss died” and “Item dropped.”
 Also check if the item appears in the scene.
 When the player touches the item, the item should disappear.

+### Activity 2